jooyoungseo/mboxr/README.md

 ### Stable Version

-You can install the released version of ezpickr from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of mboxr from [CRAN](https://CRAN.R-project.org) with:

 ``` r